EthanGunter/Altargene/Stories/The Artisan/Cennet (or Cerretis).md

-Cennet is Turkish-ish for Paradise.
+Cennet is Turkish for Paradise.
 Cennet is *not* a paradise.

 ## Geography